gravitational/teleport/rfd/00xx-snowflake-support.md

 by extracting the session token.
 Snowflake session token needs to be refreshed every X minutes.
 For that purpose Teleport would have to internally refresh the token as client doesn't have access to the token.

+#### Query logging

+Queries can be extracted from requests sent to `/queries/v1/query-request` endpoint, field `data.sqltext`.

+#### User authentication

+Username can be extracted from `/session/v1/login-request` requests, field `data.LOGIN_NAME`.
+The extracted username can be then use to authenticate the user against the Teleport RBAC.

 ### CLI support